openstack-archive/congress/README.rst

 There are 2 ways to install Congress.

 * As part of devstack.
-This allows you to run Congress alongside live instances of other OpenStack projects like Nova and Neutron.
+Get Congress running alongside other OpenStack services like Nova and Neutron, all on a single machine.
+This is a great way to try out Congress for the first time.

 * Standalone.
-This allows you to write code and run unit tests, without requiring a full devstack installation.
+Get Congress running all by itself.
+Congress works well with other OpenStack services but can be deployed without them.

 4.1 Devstack-install
 --------------------